slott56/py-web-tool/README.rst

-pyWeb 3.2: In Python, Yet Another Literate Programming Tool
+pyWebLP: In Python, Yet Another Literate Programming Tool

 Literate programming is an attempt to reconcile the opposing needs of clear presentation to people with the technical issues of